 The head office of the Manager is located at One York Street, Suite 3300, Toronto, Ontario M5J 0B6.
-The phone number for the Manager is 1-877-344-1434, the e-mail address is info@sunlifeglobalinvestments.com and the website address is www.sunlifeglobalinvestments.com.
+The 1-877-344-1434. the Manager is the e-mail info@sunlifeglobalinvestments.com and the website address is www.sunlifeglobalinvestments.com.

 The Manager is responsible for the day-to-day business, operations and affairs of the Funds, and provides investment advisory, marketing and administrative services to the Funds.
 The Manager is also responsible for furnishing the office space and facilities, clerical help, bookkeeping and the internal accounting services required by each of the Funds.
 All investor reporting and servicing requirements are also furnished by or on behalf of the Manager.
-In addition, the Manager has arranged for recordkeeping and related services to be provided to the Funds by International Financial Data Services (Canada) Limited.
+In addition, the Manager has arranged for recordkeeping and related services to be provided to the Funds by International Financial Data Services (Canada) Limited ("IFDS").
 Additionally, the Manager may hire other arm's length third parties or affiliates to perform some of the services required by the Funds.